 We have not listed every author mentioned in the discussion of modern authors on doubles – Freud, Poe, Pynchon, and even E.T.A.
 Hoffman are too well-known and easily-accessible to require bibliographic reference here.
 However, be sure to check out Sadegh Hedayat, the great Persian master of the macabre, if you haven’t already.

-- Henri Corbin.
+- Henry Corbin.
 Alone with the Alone: Creative Imagination in the Ṣūfism of Ibn ‘Arabī.
 Routledge & Kegan Paul, London, 1969.

 - Idem.
 The Man of Light in Iranian Sufism.
 Omega, New Lebanon, NY, 1994.

 - Henry Corbin and Philippe Némo.
 From Heidegger to Suhrawardi.
 Temenos Academy Review, 6:119–43, 2003.

 For an extremely interesting discussion of Corbin by our guest, check out this clip, given at an online talk for the Cambridge Centre for the Study of Platonism.

 Also of interest:

 - M. Sedgwick.
 Against the Modern World: Traditionalism and the Secret Intellectual History of the Twentieth Century.
 Oxford University Press, USA, 2004 [still the best general work on Traditionalism, and one which can lead one in various directions for further research].

 - John Walbridge and Hossein Ziai.
 The Philosophy of Illumination: a New Critical Edition of the Text of Hikmat al-Ishraq with English Translation, Notes, Commentary, and Introduction.
 Brigham Young University Press, Provo, UT, 1999 [the Introduction to this excellent crit. edit. and translation of Suhrawardi can serve as an exemplum for the kinds of criticism levelled at Corbin by historians of Islamic thought].